Washington Redskins Logo

 Washington Redskins Logo 1960-1964

 The logo of these years directly echoes the debut version in red and white.
-In 1960, the club again returned the head of an Indian’s sketchy silhouette and turned to the right.
-There are no exact outlines in it – only the general lines form the face, neck, two feathers, and hair tied into a bun.
-The background used is a red substrate.
+In 1960, the club returned the head of an Indian, sketched in a sketchy silhouette, and turned to the right.
+It has no exact outlines, only the general lines from the face, neck, two feathers, and hair tied into a bun.
+The background is a red substrate.
 There is also a white border.

 1965 – 1969